Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Experiments

-Previous analysis revealed that the best algorithm choice may depend on specific DGP properties as well as hyperparameter choices.
-To make it clearer, we collect winning algorithms across different DGP properties and hyperparameter selection strategies.
+\textbf{Winning Algorithms vs. Hyperparameter Quality.} Previous analysis revealed that the best algorithm choice may depend on specific DGP properties as well as HP choices.
+To make it clearer, we collect winning algorithms across different DGP properties and HP selection strategies.
 An algorithm with the lowest SHD in a given setting wins.
-The cumulative winning percentages are presented in Figure \ref{fig:ms_h}.
-The results confirm that no one algorithm wins in all settings (i.e, there are no free lunches).
+Table \ref{tab:ms_h} presents top performers across different settings based on accumulated winning percentages.
+The results confirm that no single algorithm wins in all settings.
 Specific DGP properties may favour certain methods.
-When looking at how winning odds change depending on different hyperparameter choices, it is clear that the best algorithm selection depends not only on DGP properties, but also on the type of available hyperparameters.
-For instance, in order to minimise the consequences of potential hyperparameter misspecification, it might be best to choose the algorithm that wins most frequently in a specific setting with the worst hyperparameters.
-In addition, it is clear that sample size and the type of the simulated graph do not impact winning odds across hyperparameters in a significant way.
+When looking at how top performers change depending on different HP choices, it is clear that the best algorithm selection depends not only on DGP properties, but also on the type of available HPs.
+For instance, to minimise the risk of poor performances, one can select algorithms from the `HP worst' category.